squirrel-forge/composer.laravel.cs/README.md

 RewriteRule ^/prefixed/path/robots.txt$ robots.txt [NC,QSA,L]
 ```

-Or the recommended generic variant, which allows for dynamic prefixes:
+Or the recommended generic variant, which allows for dynamic prefixes, but with a downside.
+This does not allow the use of any defined slugs/paths in laravel routing as they will conflict:

 ```shell
 # Rewrite routed asset paths